liammoat/ukth-appinnovation-dapr-quickstart/README.md

     dapr publish --publish-app-id react-form --pubsub pubsub --topic A --data-file message_a.json
     ```

-1. **Optional:** Try publishing a message of topic B. You'll notice that only the Node app will receive this message.
-The same is true for topic 'C' and the python app.
+1. You can also publish a message directly to the React Form app.

     > **Note:** If you are running in an environment without easy access to a web browser, the following curl commands will simulate a browser request to the node server.